manelmahroug/anomaly-detection-in-log-files/README.md

 Shilin He, Jieming Zhu, Pinjia He, Michael R. Lyu.
 Loghub: A Large Collection of System Log Datasets towards Automated Log Analytics.
 Arxiv, 2020.

 Information on BGL can be found [here](https://github.com/logpai/loghub/tree/master/BGL)<br>
+**Note**: the data in the _data folder_ is just a sample.
+The raw logs can be requested from Zenodo: https://doi.org/10.5281/zenodo.1144100 <br>
 Information on Thunderbird can be found [here](https://github.com/logpai/loghub/tree/master/Thunderbird)<br>
+**Note** the data in the _data folder_ is just a sample.
+The raw logs can be requested from Zenodo: https://doi.org/10.5281/zenodo.1144100